 Luckily, RightOnTrek has gone out on a limb to make the meal-planning process a whole lot easier.
 The newly-formed company employs sophisticated software to design plans for multi-day trips, so you can cut out all the guessing, mixing, and matching.
 You give them the specs of the trip and they deliver the meals to your doorstep.
 Simple as that.

 They’ve got great, hardy options for vegetarians, like Backcountry Chili and High Country Pad Thai, while also carrying the classics for carnivores as well.
-Their meals are all-natural, with no preservatives, which is something everyone can enjoy, whether you're cooking with the one-, two-, or four-person portions.
+Their meals come with easy to follow cooking instructions, which is something everyone can enjoy, whether you're cooking with the one-, two-, or four-person portions.
 One of the coolest things of all: their bio-based packaging makes great fire-starter after the label is removed, so no need to pack out those goopy pouches.

 To wrap up, proper meal-planning for the backcountry is vital, but that doesn’t mean it needs to be complicated.
 After you break it down, or get a little help from the pros, you’ll be whippin’ up some gourmet grub in no time.